 To reserve your space, please email email@example.com or call Suzanne at (207) 646-1555 x116.

 - Non-Members: $13

-Come and explore the Wells Reserve with “Boot” Boutwell for mid- summer blooming wildflowers.
-The reserve has 7 miles of trails through a rich variety of habitats, but we won’t have to walk very far to see a host of flowers in bloom.
-Among the highlights of the walk will be our strolls through the meadows and wet meadows.
-We will enjoy their beauty, learn some basic identification characteristics and also learn some wildflower natural history and lore, including a plant that can be used to make an herbal tea and a flower which produced a fruit carried on long sea voyages by New England sea captains to prevent scurvy.
+Come and explore mid-summer blooming wildflowers with “Boot” Boutwell.
+The Reserve has seven miles of trails through a rich variety of habitats, but we won’t have to walk very far to see a host of flowers.
+Among the highlights of the walk will be our strolls through the meadows and wet meadows where we expect to see a host of flowers in bloom.
+We will enjoy their beauty, learn some basic identification characteristics, and also learn some wildflower natural history and lore.

 *Please note: Program fee does not include site admission fee.

-Roland “Boot” Boutwell is a freelance itinerant naturalist who teaches the core course in “Native New England Shrubs” and leads field trips for the New England Wild Flower Society.
-He is also a part time teacher/naturalist for the Massachusetts Audubon Society.
-He also teaches nature programs and leads nature walks for a number of other organizations including: the Appalachian Mountain Club; the Winchester, MA public schools; The Friends of the Middlesex Fells (Greater Boston) and numerous other organizations.
+Roland “Boot” Boutwell is a freelance itinerant naturalist who taught the core course in “Native New England Shrubs” and lead field trips for the New England Wild Flower Society for nearly 20 years and was a part time teacher/naturalist for the Massachusetts Audubon Society.
+He teaches nature programs and leads nature walks for a number of other organizations including: Arlington, MA Community Education; Wright-Locke Farm in Winchester, MA, The Winchester, MA public schools; The Friends of the Middlesex Fells (Greater Boston) and numerous other organizations.
 His hobbies include photography, acting in community theater, and the guitar.